jrobinso/hdf5-indexed-reader/README.md

 This module will work with non-indexed HDF5 files, but much of the benefit is negated.

-The module is built on a fork of [jsfive](https://github.com/usnistgov/jsfive) modified to recognize and use the  embedded index.
+The module is built on a fork of [jsfive](https://github.com/usnistgov/jsfive) modified to (1) use range requests to fetch slices of the remote file as needed, and (2) recognize and use the  embedded index if present.
 The fork is available at https://github.com/jrobinso/hdf5-indexed-reader.

 ## Motivation